thelia-modules/Paybox/README.md

 This module offers to your customers the Paybox payment system.

 ### Installation

+> This module requires Thelia 2.1 beta1 or newer

 To install the Paybox module, uncompress the archive in the `<thelia root>/local/modules` directory.
 Be sure that the name of the module's directory is `Paybox` (and not `Paybox-master`, for exemple).